hukmaram28/Istio-HandsOn/README.md

 ## Canary Deployment

-to route all requests to v1 version
+To route all requests to the v1 version:

 `kubectl apply -f istio-1.22.3/samples/bookinfo/networking/virtual-service-all-v1.yaml`

+Run to verify:

-run to verify `kubectl get virtualservices -o yaml`
+`kubectl get virtualservices -o yaml`

-Now all the requests will go to V1.
+Now all the requests will go to v1.

+Now let's apply:

-Now let's apply `kubectl apply -f traffic-management/traffic-shifting/02-traffic-shifting.yaml`
+`kubectl apply -f traffic-management/traffic-shifting/02-traffic-shifting.yaml`

-Now 50% traffic goes to V1 and 50% to v2 of reviews microservice.
+Now 50% of the traffic goes to v1 and 50% to v2 of the reviews microservice.

 ## Dynamic admission controller

-The default admission controller Mutating admission webhook controller calls the istiod admission controller after API server authorizes the API request.
-To do this we need to create a custom resource which define these rules.
-The Istiod admission webhook controller then mutate or validate the request.
-The request then sent back to API server and then to etcd.
+The default admission controller, Mutating Admission Webhook Controller, calls the Istiod Admission Controller after the API server authorizes the API request.
+To do this we need to create a custom resource which defines these rules.
+The Istiod Admission Webhook Controller then mutates or validates the request.
+The request is then sent back to the API server and then to etcd.

 ![dynamic-admission-controller](./images/dynamic-admission-controller.png)

 ## Kiali

-Istio comes with Kiali obserability tool.
+Istio comes with the Kiali observability tool.

-Install using following command
+Install using the following command:

 `kubectl apply -f samples/addons`

-`kubectl rollout status deployment/kiali -n istio-system` `istioctl dashboard kiali`
+`kubectl rollout status deployment/kiali -n istio-system`

+`istioctl dashboard kiali`

 ![kiali-dashboard](./images/kiali-dashboard.png)

 # Definitions